Guidelines for industry emergency response plans

 At the top of the hierarchy of is a Crises Management Team (also referred to in government as an Agency Executive).
-The Crises Management Team is comprised of the companies senior executive (e.g. Chief Executive Officer), Senior Public Relations Officer, and senior Safety/Emergency manager.
-The purpose of the Crises Management team is to address and resolve issues that arise on site that can only be addressed at the political/management level.
+The Crises Management Team is comprised of the companies senior executive (for example, Chief Executive Officer), Senior Public Relations Officer, and senior Safety/Emergency manager.
+The purpose of the Crises Management team is to address and resolve issues that arise on site that can only be addressed at the political or management level.

 The purpose of this section is to ensure a safe and orderly emergency evacuation of each area or the entire plant.
 If required, the plan should also include procedures for the notification and evacuation of the surrounding community.
 The planning for communities is done as a joint effort with local government and industry.
 The following elements must be considered when developing evacuation plans:

-- providing dispersion estimates for worst and most likely gas/vapour releases to better define the affected areas,
+- providing dispersion estimates for worst and most likely gas or vapour releases to better define the affected areas

 Evacuation decisions require knowledge by local authorities of the projected path of an air-borne chemical cloud, atmospheric dispersion rate, and ground-level concentrations.
 The ability to warn residents on a rapid and reliable basis is also required.
 Use of appropriate and agreed on warning systems such as sirens, emergency broadcast systems, mobile public address systems and/or house-by-house contacts should be specified in the plan.